Usgupta/KBC/README.md

 # KBC

 The C++ Program titled, “KAUN BANEGA CROREPATI” brings forth the Computerized version of the globally acclaimed Television show syndicated by the same name.
-Alternatively it is also known as The 'Who wants to be a millionaire' Show
+It is also alternatively  known as The **'Who wants to be a millionaire'** Show

 ## Table of Contents